situation-sh/situation/docs/modules/tcp_scan.md

 {% if linux == true %}{{ linux_ok }}{% endif %}
 {% if root == true %}{{ root_required }}{% endif %}

-TLSModule enrich endpoints with TLS information.
+TCPScanModule tries to connect to neighbor TCP ports.

 ### Details

 The module only uses the Go standard library.

-Currently it only supports TLS over TCP.
+A TCP connect is performed on the [NMAP top 1000 ports](https://nullsec.us/top-1-000-tcp-and-udp-ports-nmap-default/).
+These connection attempts are made concurrently against the hosts previously found.
+The connections have a 500ms timeout.

 ### Dependencies